cranksters/playdate-reverse-engineering/usb/usb.md

 > ⚠️ I am not so experienced with USB, so I might be missing details or using incorrect terminology here.
 If you have any suggestions or corrections, please open an issue thread!

 When connected to USB and unlocked, the Playdate provides a kind of command line interface via USB bulk transfers.
 Commands are sent as ascii text via bulk out and must end in a newline character (`\n`), and the response is received via bulk in.
-Some commands (such as `button` or `stream enable`) will cause the Playdate to continually send data via bulk in until another command is sent to cancel it, other commands (for example, `bitmap`) may require extra binary data to be sent after the command text.
+Some commands (such as `button` or `stream enable`) will cause the Playdate to continually send data via bulk in until another command is sent to cancel it, other commands (for example, `bitmap`) may require extra binary data to be sent after the newline character.

 Some of these commands are used by Playdate Simulator for features like "preview bitmap" or "run pdx".
 If you want to play around with these, and you use a browser that supports WebUSB, you should check out my [playdate-usb](https://github.com/jaames/playdate-usb) library.